utunga/wp_paeonline/wp-content/plugins/parallax-image/readme.txt

 3. A Parallax Window on a bootstrap theme with fullwidth template.

 == Changelog ==

+= 1.6 =
+Updated Parallax.js source script to version 1.5 fixes some flickering when placed close to other objects.

 = 1.5 =
 Add TinyMCE button and options under settings menu